COVID-19 and Homelessness Resource Guide

 Housing Navigation has resumed its presence at the Beacon in a limited capacity.
 Walk-in hours are from 8:30 to 12 Tuesday through Friday, and appointments are available, though we are usually booked out a few weeks.
 We can be reached via phone 8:30-4:30 Monday-Friday for assistance with finding housing.
 Please feel free to continue calling our main line (608) 826-8093 or emailing HousingNavigation@ccmadison.org at this time.

 WisCARES is still open!
 Wanted to give everyone a short update in case you have clients with needs we can fulfill:

-We've reduced our hours somewhat--we're open for walk-ins on Tuesdays, Wednesdays, and Fridays from 9am-3pm.
+We've reduced our hours somewhat--we're open for same-day appointments on Tuesdays, Wednesdays, and Fridays from 9am-3pm.
 We're checking voicemails and emails on Mondays and Thursdays.

 We're still taking patients for urgent needs (sick animals or necessary wellness only).
 Please encourage clients to call before coming in so we can triage over the phone.

 We're working to supplement folks' supply of pet food, meds, and supplies as much as we can!
 Please contact us by phone or email if you are in need.

 Our boarding and foster program is currently close to capacity but individuals that need short-term care for their animals should continue to contact us.

 Questions?
 You can email us at firstname.lastname@example.org or call (608)561-7387.

 Due to the COVID-19 pandemic, Friends of the State Street Family has decided to suspend our traditional street outreach program.
 We are working in collaboration with area day programs as well as the shelters to identify ways we can support the work they are doing to keep our friends experiencing homelessness safe and healthy.